Channel Four Television Corporation: Film4

 Channel Four launched a subscription film channel, FilmFour, on 1 November 1998.
 It was available on digital satellite television and digital cable.
 Companion services, such as FilmFour+1, FilmFour World and FilmFour Extreme were also available on some digital services.
 In 2003 Extreme and World were discontinued, and replaced with FilmFour Weekly.
 FilmFour Weekly closed in July 2006, when the main, newly named Film4 channel went free-to-view and became available on digital terrestrial.
 The switchover to digital terrestrial was heavily advertised.
 The adverts featured Lucy Liu, Christian Slater, Ewan McGregor, Judi Dench, Gael García Bernal, Willem Dafoe, Mackenzie Crook, Rhys Ifans, and Ray Winstone declaring "Film4 is now free" in various situations across London.

 When Channel 4 had the rights to broadcast Test cricket in England, the downtime of the FilmFour channel was often used to broadcast uninterrupted coverage of a match when the main channel was committed elsewhere, usually to racing.
 At these times FilmFour was available unencrypted and free-to-air.

 E4

 E4, a digital entertainment channel previously available on the Internet, with a target age range of 16–34, was launched on 18 January 2001.
 It features premières of US imports and supplementary footage for programmes on its main channel (most notably extended Big Brother coverage).

 In 2005 the channel launched on digital terrestrial.
 E4 is widely available in Ireland, in close to 70% of homes, being carried on the Virgin Media Ireland cable network and also on Sky.
-The channel operates an advertising opt-out, allowing advertisers to directly target Irish audiences.